siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 208 Ranked Research Agenda and Falsification Program.md

 - it would anchor the later particle-like chapters in the same derivational style already used for continuity and Maxwell.

-What must be shown:
+What is now shown:

-- identify a localized charged mode as a bounded organized circulation,
+- the exact local momentum balance with effective charge/current sources,
-- compute the net stress-flux transfer on its boundary in a background field,
+- the exact integrated force on a localized charged mode,
-- recover the electric term and the magnetic cross term in one derivation.
+- the compact-mode limit
+  $$
+  \mathbf{F}=q(\mathbf{E}+\mathbf{v}\times\mathbf{B}).
+  $$

+What still remains:

+- derive the same result directly from the toroidal mode geometry itself, with less reliance on effective source notation.

 ### 2. Exact interaction law for two toroidal charged modes